syncfusion-content/blazor-docs/blazor/sparkline/appearance.md

 ---
 layout: post
 title: Appearance in Blazor Sparkline Component | Syncfusion
-description: Learn here all about Appearance in Syncfusion Blazor Sparkline component and more.
+description: Checkout and learn here all about Appearance in Syncfusion Blazor Sparkline component and much more.
 platform: Blazor
 control: Sparkline Charts
 documentation: ug